PowerShell/vscode-powershell/docs/development.md

 If rolling from pre-release to release, do not change the version of PowerShell Editor Services between a pre-release and the subsequent release!
 We only need to release the extension.

+The Azure DevOps pipelines have to build off `main` branch for _reasons_, but we still want to use PRs.
+Hence pushing `release` to `main` and then merging (not squashing nor rebasing) those PRs so the commit stays the same.

 ### Versioning